Instructor: Dr. Bei Wang Phillips (beiwang AT sci.utah.edu,

 - New techniques in dimension reduction (circular coordinates, etc.)

 - Topological signatures for classification

 - Multivariate and high-dimensional data analysis

 - Topological data analysis for visualization (vector fields, topological structures)

 Most communication is handled through the Canvas system.
-Additionally, please feel free to email the TA and the instructor for questions.
+Additionally, please feel free to email the instructor for questions.

-When class material questions are sent to the instructor or the TA, we may isolate the question and post the response to Canvas (so that all can learn from both the question and answer).
+When class material questions are sent to the instructor, we may isolate the question and post the response to Canvas (so that all can learn from both the question and the answer).

 Computational Topology: An Introduction by Herbert Edelsbrunner and John Harer

 The University of Utah seeks to provide equal access to its